 1. Their Rotisserie Chickens Are A Steal

-As surprising as it might sound, one of the best deals you can score at Costco is on their rotisserie chickens!
-(Rumor has it that they actually sell the chickens at a loss to draw in customers and increase sales.)
+As surprising as it might sound, one of the best deals Costco offers storewide is on rotisserie chickens.
+(Rumor has it that they knowingly sell rotisserie chickens at a loss to draw in customers and increase sales.)

-Rotisserie chickens at Costco weigh at least 3 pounds and usually cost $4.99.
-While grocery stores sell rotisserie chickens at a similar price, their chickens tend to weigh considerably less (usually around 2 pounds.)
+Rotisserie chickens at Costco usually weigh at least 3 pounds and cost around $4.99.
+While grocery stores sell rotisserie chickens at a similar price, those chickens tend to weigh considerably less (usually around 2 pounds.)

-Costco adds salt, sugar, cornstarch, and other seasonings to the chickens, but they don’t use preservatives, MSG, or artificial colors or flavors.
-Stock up on a few of them to have chicken on hand for lunches, quick dinners, and more!
+Costco adds salt, sugar, cornstarch, and other seasonings to the chicken, but they don’t use preservatives, MSG, or artificial colors or flavors.
+I always grab a couple when I go to Costco because they’re great for easy lunches and quick dinners.

 2. Their Price Tags Can Tell You A Lot

 The price tags that Costco displays by each item contains valuable information that can be useful to you as a shopper.
 Here’s a quick guide to interpreting the price tags:

 - If a tag has an asterisk (*) on it, the item is being discontinued at that location.
-Be sure to stock up if it’s something you like!
+(If it’s an item you like, you may to stock up while you can!)

 - If the price ends in .97, the item is on clearance.